 - MBS item codes still apply for Tummy Tuck surgery (Lipectomy) for significant weight loss not related to pregnancy.

-- It is now more difficult to qualify for rebates – your weight loss BMI changes must meet criteria and documentary evidence is needed.
+- However, it is now more difficult to qualify for rebates.
+Your weight loss BMI changes must meet criteria and documentary evidence is needed.

 MBS Medicare Rebates for Tummy Tuck Surgery after Weight Loss vs post Pregnancy